microshare/microshare.github.io/docs/2/technical/data-format/microshare-standards.md

 #### B. {Data}

-Now let's talk about the `{Data}`, which has the majority of the information.
+Now let's talk about the `{Data}`, which contains the device information.

 The various components include:
   - C. [Ipso](./#c-ipso)